Welcome to today's edition of the Rush 24-7 podcast.

 Peter King blames Rush Limbaugh for port support.

-That's the um that's that's the uh headline.
+That's the headline.

-Here's a story.
+Here's the story.

-New York Congressman Peter King, who sounded the alarm two weeks ago over the Bush administration's decision to permit the sale of several dozen U.S. port terminals to a Dubai company, blamed conservative radio host Rush Limbaugh on Monday for softening the fire storm of opposition to the deal.
+New York Congressman Peter King, who sounded the alarm two weeks ago over the Bush administration's decision to permit the sale of several dozen U.S. port terminals to a Dubai company, blamed conservative radio host Rush Limbaugh on Monday for softening the firestorm of opposition to the deal.

-It almost seemed that once the administration started to counterattack, you had people like Rush Limbaugh and others who've just been, uh I think they've gone into the tank, quite frankly.
+It almost seemed that once the administration started to counterattack, you had people like Rush Limbaugh and others who've just been, I think they've gone into the tank, quite frankly.

-So he says I'm in the tank for Bush.
+So he says, I'm in the tank for Bush.

-Uh uh we'll have to go back and check the timeline.
+We'll have to go back and check the timeline.

-But by Friday he told his audience he was suspicious of the monolithic opposition.
+But by Friday, he told his audience he was suspicious of the monolithic opposition.

-And they quote me saying, 'You remember the movie The Perfect Storm?
+And they quote me saying, you remember the movie The Perfect Storm?

 What do you get?